kaynetik/kaynetik/README.md

 ### 👋 Hi, I'm Aleksandar

-Familiarize yourself with my work thus far > https://essays.nesovic.dev/ .
-Fair warning, blog will soon get a restyling, and possiblly a spring cleansing of sorts.
+Familiarize yourself with my work thus far > https://essays.nesovic.dev/ & https://linkedin.com/in/kaynetik

 You have a question or a comment on something I've done?
 Then let's socialize!
 [Contact me on telegram](https://t.me/kaynetik) 👋

+In need of IT Consulting or Services, feel free to reach out to us @ https://decantera.dev

 ----

-In the mean time checkout out my project for [Automated Documentation - go-oas/docs](https://github.com/go-oas/docs) or the current WIP for [ecnrypted backups - ax](https://github.com/kaynetik/ax). 🤔
+In the mean time checkout out my project for [Automated Documentation - go-oas/docs](https://github.com/go-oas/docs). 🤔

 💣At the moment I'm enjoying **Go** for everything and exploring *Rust/Zig* for production. 🎉